lovac42/SpellingPolice/README.md

 This addon follows that idea and is off by default, but when turned on, spelling police nags you and points out all your spelling errors.
 It does not fix spelling mistakes for you.
 That's your job.
 This tough love approach will help you to learn to spell better.

-## Requirements:
-Requires at least Anki 2.1.10+
-Requires at least Anki 2.1.10+
-Requires at least Anki 2.1.10+

-## Alternate Versions of Anki:
-Alternate versions of Anki uses qt5.9 that requires a special folder called `qtwebengine_dictionaries` to be created in the anki.exe folder.
-This addon will try to create it, but you will need Read-Write permissions to this folder in order for spell checking to work.
-The same applies to mac and linux, but the folder location may differ depending on distros.

 ## Dictionaries:
 It uses .bdic files which is used by chrome.